lordofkhaos/SCPSL_Server_Tools/README.md

 * **Run Logkillers:** Runs the log killers created with `create_logkillers`.
 * **Find SteamIds:** Finds any and all steamid64's in your MultiAdmin logs and outputs them to a `.csv` file in the `tools` directory.
 #
-NOTE: It is not recommended to open `results.csv` with Excel as it *will* mess up the steamids, since it doesn't like really long numbers
+Actually, with the latest update to `find_steamids.bat`, you should be able to open up `results.csv` in Excel just fine ~~NOTE: It is not recommended to open `results.csv` with Excel as it *will* mess up the steamids, since it doesn't like really long numbers~~